 “We would work then past the perfection point (italics mine) until it became natural.”

 I get chills watching this.
-I, and every musician I knew, when Aja came out were just in awe of the incredible taste shown on every single note, and what wasn’t played.
+When Aja came out, I, and every musician I knew, were just in awe of the incredible taste shown on every single note, and what wasn’t played.
 Then, there’s the lyrics…

 Great Music will never die.
 Pay Steely Dan forward.